futres/ovt-data-pipeline/README.md

 pytest
 ```

 If the above fails you must stop and figure out what happened and fix it.
-If you had success, then you can proceed with processing data, for example:
+If you had succcess you can look at the output in the in the following directory ```test_data/vertnet/output/output_reasoned_csv/```

+After the tests have been run, you can now process real data using the run.sh script, like:
 ```
 ./run.sh vertnet
 ```